umeboshi2/paella/README.md

 - add/remove users to/from groups
 - remove localstorage and use memory and defaults in code
 - create docs on common modules
+- use jquery-cookie to set session cookie from server and don't refresh page.
+- rearrange manner in which bower components are handled
+- test using grunt-bower-requirejs
+- create a multipage build config with a common stack
+  - consider making separate modules for ace and other large libs that are only occasionally used.